Current Weather Conditions

 C&NW Railroad Bridge

-The photo above is the north channel rail span, this time looking north east from Latsch Island.
-Again, you can see how close the north channel road bridge is to the rail bridge.
+The photo above is the date mark on one of the concrete bridge piers.
 Below are the remains of a short bridge on this same rail crossing.
 The bridge was located on the very east end of the crossing where the rail line bends to the south.
+It is visible from Wisconsin highway WI-35.
+There is another short span located along the railroad embankment between the BNSF tracks and the north channel segment of the C&NW Bridge.

 C&NW Railroad Bridge